ooz/blog/2021/towards-online-autonomy/README.md

 * Setup your own domain and [use it for email](https://sneak.berlin/20201029/stop-emailing-like-a-rube/)
 * Don't buy into/use "walled garden ecosystems", look for alternatives, e.g. on https://www.privacytools.io/

+**Twitter**:

+* Not using it anymore
+* [ ] WIP: Migrating my content to this blog
+* [ ] I still need a solution to follow some people I know or like
+* [ ] Add RSS feed generation to ggpy to make it easier for others to subscribe to my content

 ## Further Inspiration and Links